davidsule/Obsidian_main/Lecture notes/FYP/01_Project.md

 	- 5 sigma (3*10-7): physics
 - **Related to both the strength of the relationship and the number of observations**
 - **NOT** the probability that your hypothesis is untrue.
 It is the probability the the null hypothesis is true.
 It doesn't say anything about your hypothesis.
 The effect could be due to another reason (both the null hypothesis and your hypothesis is untrue)
 - Example: h1: there is linear relationship between X and Y. h0: there is not a linear relationship.
-Skewed data: High p-values because h0 is correct, the relationship is not linear. --> different h1 for
+Skewed data: High p-values because h0 is correct, the relationship is not linear. --> different h1 if you need to use log-log

+#### Multiple Hypotheses testing
+- If you run X tests, you expect one of them to have 1/X p-value by chance (literal meaning of p-value!)

+##### Bonferroni Correction
+- if 20 tests will generate a p-value ~0.05 by chance --> that shouldn't be my treshold
+- M & M's example: Do they cause cancer? --> p>0.05, no they don't.
+But only one color causes it?
+20 colors, 20 tests, then
+- We are not asking if the hypothesis is true for each color in isolation.
+We want the confidence that h0 can be rejected for all of them. - The real h0 is not linked to each color independently

-### Lecture 04 - multivariate regression
+## Lecture 04 - multivariate regression

 ```python
 from statmodels.api as sm